JennaBarbara/KOHOChallenge/README.md

 - assuming all the requests are coming from the same time zone
 - assuming all load amounts are using the same currency
 - assuming day is count by calendar date rather than 24h cycle
-- assuming week is counted by calendar week, following the ISO week date system
+- assuming week is counted by calendar week starting with Monday
+- assuming all load requests are unique
 TODO -
-add mutex to db
 add tests
+add unique database primary key add delete utility function for tests